Nuno-s-First-Freelance/My-Digital-Me_0.1/README.md

 https://github.com/Nuno-s-First-Freelance/My-Digital-Me/projects/1

-You can add your suggestion under the "Suggestions" column
+You can check if exists something related to your suggestion already.
+You can also send me any suggestion to: nuno.s.first.freelance@gmail.com